Chapter 11:

 The Great Priest is an Atheist?!

-I stood still for a few moments, thinking that I looked impressive.
-After no one said anything for a few seconds, I coughed into my closed fist and slowly sat back down.
+What had happened after that was interesting.
+Vivian’s expression changed from slight inspiration to outright fear, and Niels’ disdain changed into confusion.
+I stood still for a few moments, hoping that I hadn't accidentally ruined everything.
+After no one said anything, I coughed into my closed fist and slowly sat back down.

-“So not only is he not a wizard; he’s a spelldamned priest!”
+“So not only isn't he a wizard; he’s a godforsaken priest.”
 Niels shook his head disapprovingly.

 Vivian sighed and smiled awkwardly.